pax-n/tweeter/README.md

 #### Tweet

-There's only one function to this app which is tweet due being only a front end design focused project.
+There's only one function to this app which is tweet due to being only a front-end design focused project.

 Writing something inside the text box and pressing tweet will generate random tweets from random users.